History of the United States (1865–1917): Populism

 By 1880, the Granger movement began to decline and was replaced by the Farmers' Alliance.
 From the beginning, the Farmers' Alliance were political organizations with elaborate economic programs.
 According to one early platform, its purpose was to "unite the farmers of America for their protection against class legislation and the encroachments of concentrated capital."
 Their program also called for the regulation—if not the outright nationalization—of the railroads; currency inflation to provide debt relief; the lowering of the tariff; and the establishment of government-owned storehouses and low-interest lending facilities.
 These were known as the Ocala Demands.

 During the late 1880s, a series of droughts devastated the West.
 Western Kansas lost half its population during a four-year span.
 By 1890, the level of agrarian distress was at an all-time high.
 Mary Elizabeth Lease, a noted populist writer and agitator, told farmers that they needed to "raise less corn and more hell".
-Working with sympathetic Democrats in the South and small third parties in the West, the Farmer's Alliance made a push for political power.
+Working with sympathetic Democrats in the South and small third parties in the West, the Farmers' Alliance made a push for political power.
 From these elements, a new political party, known as the Populist Party, emerged.
 The elections of 1890 brought the new party into coalitions that controlled parts of state government in a dozen Southern and Western states and sent a score of Populist senators and representatives to Congress.

 Its first convention was in 1892, when delegates from farm, labor and reform organizations met in Omaha, Nebraska, determined at last to make their mark on a U.S. political system that they viewed as hopelessly corrupted by the monied interests of the industrial and commercial trusts.

 The pragmatic portion of the Populist platform focused on issues of land, railroads and money, including the unlimited coinage of silver.
-The Populists showed impressive strength in the West and South in the 1892 elections, and their candidate for President polled more than a million votes.
+The Populists showed impressive strength in the West and South in the 1892 elections, and their candidate for president, James B. Weaver, polled more than a million votes.
 It was the currency question, however, pitting advocates of silver against those who favored gold, that soon overshadowed all other issues.
 Agrarian spokesmen in the West and South demanded a return to the unlimited coinage of silver.
 Convinced that their troubles stemmed from a shortage of money in circulation, they argued that increasing the volume of money would indirectly raise prices for farm products and drive up industrial wages, thus allowing debts to be paid with inflated dollars.